Insight

 How to Access Your Ballot

-Ballots are emailed directly to all eligible candidates.
-After the initial email is sent, we will continue to send regular follow-up voting reminders only to lawyers who have not yet voted.
+Ballots are emailed directly to all eligible voters.
+After the initial email, follow-up reminders are sent only to lawyers who have not yet voted.
+They remain accessible for the duration of the voting period.
+Balloting periods vary by country.

 Why Voting Matters

-Petit explains what sets Best Lawyers apart in the world of legal rankings, noting: “We stand alone as an unbiased third-party validation of a lawyer’s excellence in practice.
+Petit explains: “We stand alone as an unbiased third-party validation of a lawyer’s excellence in practice.
 Participation is vital every year.
-Our awards are not a guarantee, and each candidate must be voted on each year.
-But by reevaluating the landscape annually, we ensure our awards are a current reflection of the industry.”
+Our awards are not a guarantee, each candidate must be voted on each year.
+By reevaluating the landscape annually, we ensure our awards are a current reflection of the industry.”

 To learn more about the Best Lawyers methodology, find out your eligibility status or have your ballot resent, please reach out to us at info@bestlawyers.com.